Forestry and Landscape Engineer

 As a forestry and landscape engineer you are assured good job prospects at home and abroad.
 For example, you can work in hardwood and coniferous wood production for the timber industry, game management or stream and moorland management.
 Or you can be in charge of outdoor life in forests, parks or large natural areas.
 You can also become a forest ranger, a contractor in landscape and service companies or start your own business.
 Opportunities are also available in consultancy and teaching.
 If you want to pursue further study, the University of Copenhagen offers a range of MSc and Master’s programmes.

-The programme is based at the Forest College in Nødebo.
-During the programme, you will be in close daily contact with nature, where theoretical learning is put into practice through exercises, field trips and project work.
+The programme is based at the Forest and College in Jutland and Zealand.
+On both study locations you will be in close daily contact with nature, where theoretical learning is put into practice through exercises, field trips and project work.
 Teaching alternates between indoor lectures and practical tasks in nature.
 The programme develops your academic, theoretical profile in forest and landscape understanding, management, economics, law, consulting, project management and marketing.

 The programme includes a nine-month internship.
 This will give you the opportunity to tackle real-life problems and tasks similar to those normally handled by urban landscape engineers, in the process acquiring valuable work experience that will make the transition from studying to your future job smoother and more targeted.

 By far the most of your study period will be spent at the Forest College (Skovskolen) which is scenically located in Gribskov Forest next to Esrum Lake north of Hillerød.
 With nature just outside your door, students benefit from an outdoor classroom throughout the study programme and translating theory into practice is made simple through exercises, field studies, project work and field trips.
 There are frequent excursions, either to companies or where we carry out assignments or other exercises in nature as part of the course.

 Live in the countryside